Conversion of Paul the Apostle: Feast day

 The Feast of the Conversion of Saint Paul the Apostle commemorates this event, and is celebrated in the liturgical year on 25 January.
-This feast is celebrated in the Roman Catholic, Anglican and Lutheran churches, and concludes the Week of Prayer for Christian Unity, an yearly international Christian ecumenical event that began in 1908, which is an octave or eight-day observance beginning 18 January (observed in Anglican and Lutheran tradition as the Confession of Peter, and in the pre-Vatican II Catholic calendar as the Feast of the Chair of Saint Peter at Rome).
+It has been celebrated since the 8th century.
+This feast is celebrated in the Roman Catholic, Anglican and Lutheran churches, and concludes the Week of Prayer for Christian Unity, a yearly international Christian ecumenical event that began in 1908, which is an octave or eight-day observance beginning 18 January (observed in Anglican and Lutheran tradition as the Confession of Peter, and in the pre-Vatican II Catholic calendar as the Feast of the Chair of Saint Peter at Rome).
 In rural England, the day once functioned like Groundhog Day does in the modern United States.
 Supposed prophecies ranged from fine days predicting good harvests, to clouds and mists signifying pestilence and war in the coming months.

 The collect of the day in the Roman Missal is: